Pope Pius X and Russia: Feeling betrayed by Russia

-Toward the end of his life, Pius X felt betrayed by Russia, which had not eased the conditions of Polish Catholics.
+Toward the end of his life, Pius X felt betrayed by Russia, which had not eased the religious persecution of the Catholic Church in Russia.
 At his last public reception of the Diplomatic Corps, he publicly told the Russian ambassador, Aleksandr Nelidov:

 We will not accept greetings or congratulations from Russia, which did not keep a single promise to us or to the Catholics in Russia.

 As the surprised ambassador disagreed, the Pope rose from his throne and asked the ambassador to leave the room.